The confession I made I resume–what I said to you in the open air I resume:

-I regularly write reviews for Image Journal’s ImageUpdate.
-So if you’ve written a LITERARY novel, memoir, book of essays or poetry that grapples with or is informed by religious faith (of various kinds), let me know!
+…in various places, but regularly for Image Journal’s ImageUpdate.
+So if you’ve written a LITERARY novel, memoir, book of essays or poetry that grapples with or is informed by religious faith (of various kinds), let me know.

 Cheers & love,